flutter/website/src/docs/development/packages-and-plugins/using-packages.md

      errors like `MissingPluginException` when using the package.

 The [Installing tab][],
-available on any package page on pub, is a handy reference for these steps.
+available on any package page on pub.dev, is a handy reference for these steps.

 For a complete example,